ricky9090/jsqueak/README.md

 https://github.com/victorr/jsqueak

-Now JSqueak can load and run a full version of Squeak 2.2 image, but will crash easily.
+I have made some changes/improvements to the vm, now JSqueak can load and run a full version of Squeak 2.2 image, but it crashes easily.

 ![Screenshot](jsqueak-demo.png)